 All textbooks are issued through the library.
-Students pay an administration fee on enrolment which covers use of the library.
+Students pay an administration fee on enrolment which covers use of the library and supports the cost of buying textbooks and subject resources.
 All textbooks are catalogued on the library system and will be issued individually to students.
 When loaned, the books become a student's responsibility and they must be looked after with care.
 Students will only be issued with new books for new modules, or new courses, upon the return of the books already issued in an appropriate condition.
 In some cases, teachers may also suggest additional books for purchase.

 A full guide to the sixth form library services is available from the Library and Resources Manager.
-Please refer any questions about the library to Mrs Osborn at katrina.osborn@braintreesixthform.com
+Please refer any questions about the library to Mrs Simpkins at susan.simpkins@braintreesixthform.com

-All textbooks should be returned by Year 13 students to the library after their final examination.
+All textbooks must be returned by Year 13 students to the library after their final examination.